 Inorganic Chemistry

-Whilst organic chemistry is the study of carbon, inorganic chemistry focuses on structures that do not contain carbon.
-Most commonly these structures include oxygen, silicon, aluminium, iron, calcium, sodium and magnesium.
-Inorganic chemistry also studies synthesis, reactions, structures and properties of compounds.
+Opposite to above, inorganic chemistry focuses on structures not containing carbon.
+These structures include oxygen, silicon, aluminium, iron and many more.
+Inorganic chemistry also studies compounds’ synthesis, reactions, structures and properties.
+Inorganic chemists might look at fuels, fertilizers and dyes.

 Physical Chemistry

-Physical chemistry is the study of how materials behave on a molecular and atomic level and how chemical reactions occur.
-Based on their analyses, physical chemists develop new theories, such as the formation of complex structures.
-Physical chemists often work with material scientists to research and develop uses for new materials.
-Physical chemists focus on understanding the physical properties of atoms and molecules and the way chemical reactions work.
+Physical chemistry studies how materials behave on a molecular and atomic level.
+Physical chemists work to develop new theories, such as how complex structures form.
+Physical chemists often work with material scientists to develop uses for new materials.

 Meet Physical Chemistry Professor, Joan Fyre >>